brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 ![[Screenshot 2022-09-13 at 18.19.56.png]]

 The await keyword will essentially wait for the result of the promise.
-Or you
+Or you could say the await will stop the code execution at this point of the function until the promise is fufilled.

+Isn't await stopping the execution and blocking a bad thing?
+No, because the entire function is running asyncronously in the background, therefore it is not blocking the main thread of execution.

+As soon at the fetch promise is resolved, then the value of whole await expression will be the resolved value of the promise.